jasonplatts/tailwindcss-nova-ext/README.md

 ## Issues

 * Autocomplete suggestions of class names that contain hyphens are not the most relevant after the user has typed past the first hyphen.
-This has to do with the type being parsed into separate words based on where hyphens are present.
+This has to do with the type being parsed into separate words based on where hyphens are present and a current limitation of the Nova JavaScript API.
 * Autocompletion of customizations have not yet been added.

 ## License